Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 **Thanks to Trusted User Interface TUI on mobile and Trusted Execution Environment on both mobile and blockchain nodes**

-Because TUI is not yet avalaible on all mobiles devices provides Garbled Circuit/Visual Cryptography scheme which provides an alternative that will be complementary down the road to mitigate potential flaws in TUI.
+Because TUI is not yet avalaible on all mobiles devices we use a Garbled Circuit/Visual Cryptography scheme which provides an alternative that will be complementary down the road to mitigate potential flaws in TUI.

 ![HW2InterstellarGC_TUIdark drawio](https://user-images.githubusercontent.com/4605611/145188070-c1915cc0-32cd-4d2f-92e7-0b9f195fcac2.png)